pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - Use the Options panel (alt-o) to turn off – auto-duck and, if you prefer, turn off show helm.
 - I also turn off Voice Chat in the Options window, as it never works for me.
 - “/assist off” to disable auto-attack on /assist.
-- "/toggle inspect" stops you from inspecting yourself by clicking.
+- "/toggleinspect off" stops you from inspecting yourself by clicking.
 - Rebind attack key from q to something better (I like num pad 0); again, in the Options panel.
 - Put forage/track on movement key binding.
 - Hot keys for bind wound, /open and hide/sneak/forage if you have them.